by Lambert Dolphin

 "...Then he showed me the river of the water of life, bright as crystal, flowing from the throne of God and of the Lamb through the middle of the street of the city; also, on either side of the river, the tree of life with its twelve kinds of fruit, yielding its fruit each month; and the leaves of the tree were for the healing of the nations.
 There shall no more be anything accursed, but the throne of God and of the Lamb shall be in it, and his servants shall worship him; they shall see his face, and his name shall be on their foreheads.
 And night shall be no more; they need no light of lamp or sun, for the Lord God will be their light, and they shall reign for ever and ever...I warn every one who hears the words of the prophecy of this book: if any one adds to them, God will add to him the plagues described in this book, and if any one takes away from the words of the book of this prophecy, God will take away his share in the tree of life and in the holy city, which are described in this book."
 (Revelation 22:1-5, 18-19)

 In verse 24 of Genesis 3 we have first mention of those great angels, the cherubim, who are seen in Ezekiel and Revelation.
 They are mighty angels around the throne of God.
 Their job at the gate of the Garden is to guard the way TO the tree of life.
 They do this with whirling flaming swords symbolic of the cross.
-The old life of Adam in each of us must die for man to enter Paradise.
+The old life of Adam in each of us must die for man if we are to enter Paradise.

 A. W. Tozer says, "The cross is the symbol of death.
 It stands for the abrupt, violent end of the human being.
 The man in Roman times who took up his cross and started down the road had already said goodbye to his friends.
 He was not coming back.
 He was not going out to have his life redirected.
 He was going out to have it ended.
 The cross made no compromise, modified nothing, spared nothing.
 It slew all of the man completely and for good.
 It did not try to keep on good terms with its victim.
 It struck swift and hard and when it had finished its work the man was no more.
 That evangelism which draws friendly parallels between the ways of God and the ways of man is false to the Bible and cruel to the soul of the hearers.
 The faith of Christ does not parallel the world.
 It intersects it.
 In coming to Christ we do not bring our life up on to a higher plane.
 We leave it at a cross.
 The grain of wheat must fall into the ground and die.
 That is the beginning of the gospel."